-The loading plot of the two-component model fitting the F4 scaling structure is shown in Figure 4.
+The loading plot of the 2-component model fitting the scaling structure is shown in Figure 4.
 This plot allows visualizing and exploring the relationships between assessors and attributes concerning the scaling effects.
-Specifically, Figure 4 shows how assessors use the scale differently for each attribute.
-In fact, it can be seen that assessors 4 and 6 utilize a large range of the scale for attributes green odour and boiled milk flavour, which are situated in the positive direction of the first component.
-Assessors 10 and 2 have also high scalings, but for the sourness flavour attribute located in the opposite direction.
-Finally, the assessors who are at the far ends of the second principal component are those that show differences in range for the attributes bitter and sweet flavour.
+Specifically Figure 4 shows how assessors use the scale differently for each attribute.
+In fact it can be seen that assessors 4 and 6 utilize a large range of the scale for attributes green odor and boiled milk flavor, which are situated in the positive direction of the first component.
+The assessors 10 and 2 have also high scalings, but for the sourness flavor attribute located in the opposite direction.
+Finally, the assessors who are at the far ends of the second principal component are those which show differences in range for the attributes bitter and sweet flavor.
 There are no substantial differences for the attribute yellow appearance located at the origin of the axes.

 In order to have a feedback on the results of the RMUAM, the standardized deviations of each assessor with respect to each attribute are shown in Figure 5.
-As can be seen, all assessors have F5 the same mean equal zero (denoted by the 'x' markers) because the data were corrected in order to remove the individual differences in location.
-The graphs for individual attributes confirm the presence of a higher range: assessors 2 and 10 on sourness flavour, assessor 3 on sweet flavour and assessors 4 and 6 on green odour and boiled milk flavour.
+As can be seen all assessors have the same mean equal zero (denoted by the 'x' markers) since the data were corrected in order to remove the individual differences in location.
+The graphs for individual attributes confirm that present a higher range, assessors 2 and 10 on sourness flavor, assessor 3 on sweet flavor, and assessors 4 and 6 on green odor and boiled milk flavor.
 In addition, assessors 8, 5 and 1 have very small range on the attribute bitter flavour.
-In fact, these are the same assessors who were located on the opposite side of this variable in the loading plot of the RMUAM.
-Furthermore, the detailed information of Figure 5 confirms the absence of differences in use of scale for the attribute yellow appearance.

-As discussed in Section 3, implicit in the assessment of RMUAM is the validation of the one-component RMUAM.
-Results in Table I show that a model with one component in both the product and the scaling structures explains 46% of the total variability, which is quite low compared with the model with
+In fact these are the same assessors who were located on the opposite side of this variable in the loading plot of the RMUAM.
+Furthermore, the detailed information of Figure 5 confirms the absence of differences in use of scale for the attribute vellow appearance.
+As discussed in section 3 implicit in the assessment of RMUAM is the validation of the one-component RMUAM.
+Results in Table I show that a model with 1 component in both the product and the scaling structures explains 46% of the total variability which is quite low compared to the model with two components (61.8%).
+The one-component RMUAM is then inappropriate for the milk data.